 - 4 stands for: AAA

 単三 : Tan-San (san means three) which is the 3rd size.
-But we call these AA.
+We call these AA batteries.

 単四 : Tan-Yon (yon means four) which is the 4th size.
-In the western world we call them AAA.
+We call these AAA batteries.

 Take note that some foreigners get confused while shopping for batteries in Japan because of a mixup between size 3 = AA and size 4 = AAA.

 When you look closely to the overview page, you can see that from 2013 Panasonic started coding their batteries differently specifying the market region.

 I will take the AA verions as an example.

 BK-3MCC (produced in Japan)= no additional letter, Japan market only